 - The Faculty Development Workshop series, a weekly workshop series that brings our faculty together for discussions about career-level appropriate topics;

 - Trainings for school and department-level administrators that provide actionable strategies for continually developing welcoming and diverse academic communities;

 - Information on funding initiatives, professional development opportunities, and faculty awards;

 - Data on faculty satisfaction and associated action items to improve faculty’s thoughts about the workplace.

 We encourage you to engage with the resources highlighted on this website.
 Given that development and inclusion is a collaborative effort, we both welcome your thoughts, feedback, and suggestions.

 William Robinson Tracey E. George

 Interim Vice Provost for Strategic Initiatives Vice Provost for Faculty Affairs

-The Faculty Insights series is a regularly scheduled workshop offering insights from faculty for faculty.
+The Faculty Development Workshop series is a regularly scheduled workshop offering insights from faculty for faculty.
 The topics range from building a research agenda, to succeeding in the promotion and tenure process, to seeking leadership opportunities.
 Workshops are designed for all faculty or groups of faculty with similar concerns.
 Faculty Insights is co-sponsored by the Office of Inclusive Excellence.